-Back in the days of grunge, Juliana Hatfield was briefly alt-rock flavour of the month with the kind of MTV-friendly guitar pop that saw contemporaries like Belly and the Lemonheads (for whom she briefly played bass) see relative commercial success.
+Back in the days of grunge, Juliana Hatfield was briefly alt-rock flavour of the month, playing the kind of MTV-friendly guitar pop that led contemporaries like Belly and the Lemonheads (for whom she briefly played bass) to relative commercial success.
 Since then she’s quietly gone about her business under the radar, certainly this side of the Atlantic.

 All the same, even though her profile’s lower these days, it’s not without some reputational risk she’s releasing a whole album of Olivia Newton-John covers.
 An indie star outing themselves as a lover of cheesy pop normally requires a tongue placed firmly in cheek, but this is clearly an honest and serious labour of love.
 She’s struck for the pure pop heart of it with no sense of irony.
 The effect is akin to The Walkmen’s version of Harry Nilsson’s Pussycats, rather than, say, Arctic Monkeys farting about doing Girls Aloud.